Welcome Student Veterans

 Tuition and Fees for Chapter 31 and 33 are paid directly to ArtCenter.

 Yellow Ribbon Program

 The Yellow Ribbon Program is an agreement between the VA and participating institutions to cover all or a portion of tuition and fees charged after a student has exceeded the maximum benefit rate.
 ArtCenter will contribute up to $4,000 of tuition expenses per year and the VA will match the same amount.
 Please click here for more information about Yellow Ribbon.

 Any course submitted to the VA that is dropped or withdrawn from, a 22-1999 enrollment verification will be sent to the VA by the school Certifying Official within 30 days of the change of enrollment.
 VA enrollments will be adjusted or terminated as of the date of student drop/withdrawal.
-A drop/withdrawal after the first date of the term may result in a VA request for repayment of BAH, Books/Supplies, or tuition from the student as of the date of the enrollment change.
+A drop/withdrawal after the first date of the term may result in a VA request for repayment of MAH, Books/Supplies, or tuition from the school as of the date of the enrollment change.
 ArtCenter will rebill the student for repayment.

 Mitigating circumstances are circumstances beyond the student's control that prevent the student from continuing in school or that cause the student to reduce credits.
 The VA requires schools to document potential mitigating circumstances.
 Any withdrawal with a mitigating circumstance selected will require additional documentation of the mitigating circumstance to be submitted to ArtCenter prior to the mitigating circumstance being reported.
 For more information on mitigating circumstances, please click here to see what the VA considers acceptable.
-If mitigating circumstances cannot be validated, the VA may request repayment of BAH, Books/Supplies, or tuition from the student, as of the first date of the enrollment change.
+If mitigating circumstances cannot be validated, the VA may request repayment of MAH, Books/Supplies, or tuition from the school as of the date of the enrollment change.
 ArtCenter will rebill the student for repayment.

 are not meeting an institution’s academic standards.
 When ArtCenter is made